SuperWolfes/HalalYGO/script/MODERNIZING.md

 ## Use `Duel.GetMZoneCount` for effects that remove monsters on the field and Summon another

 If an effect summons a monster but requires (either by effect or by cost) removing another another monster from the field (_e.g._: Tributing/banishing/destroying it, etc) before performing the summon, using only `Duel.GetLocationCount` will not be enough to account for the possibility of that monster removed setting free a Monster Zone.
-Instead, `Duel.GetMZoneCount` should be used, providing it the matching exclusion parameter to properly handle these interactions. _e.g._: "Condemned Mint".
+Instead, `Duel.GetMZoneCount` should be used, providing it the matching exclusion parameter to properly handle these interactions. _e.g._: "Condemned Witch".

 ## Use `Duel.SelectEffect` when choosing effects to apply/activate